 Universities wishing to participate in the Erasmus Programme require a valid Erasmus Charter (ECHE).
-Ruprecht-Karls University currently has over 570 subject agreements with approx. 280 European partner universities.
+Ruprecht-Karls University currently has approx. 700 subject agreements with approx. 300 European partner universities.
 Erasmus grant recipients are selected by their home university.
-Every year over 600 Heidelberg students and 500 visiting students take advantage of the Erasmus Programme at Heidelberg University.
+Every year over 600 Heidelberg students and over 500 visiting students take advantage of the Erasmus Programme at Heidelberg University.

 Erasmus university cooperations are based on contractual agreements between two European partners in the same academic field.
 There are Erasmus departmental coordinators at both partner institutions, who are responsible for managing and coordinating exchanges.